opendocsg/slw-judgments-backfill/2013_SGCA_41/report.md

 66     At this juncture, we would like to add that the courts scrutinise the objective conduct of the parties in determining if an agreement has been reached.
 Once the parties have to all outward appearances agreed in the same terms on the same subject-matter, then neither can, generally, rely

 on some unexpressed qualification or reservation to show that he had not in fact agreed to the terms to which he had appeared to agree.
-The subjective reservations of one party cannot prevent the formation of a contract ( _Aircharter World Pte Ltd v Kontena Nasional Bhd_ [1999] 2 SLR(R) 440 at [30]).
+The subjective reservations of one party cannot prevent the formation of a contract ( _Aircharter World Pte Ltd v Kontena Nasional Bhd_ <span class="citation">[1999] 2 SLR(R) 440</span> at [30]).

 67     Curiously, the Judge found that there was an _indicative_ profit-sharing agreement, under which the final proportions of profits would _fluidly vary based on the final sale price of the Properties_ , the holding period of the investment, as well as the return on equity obtained by Bryan.